Note from our Chairs

 Dear NYIFT and CNJIFT Members,

-Thank you for being part of NYIFT.
-Your engagement and feedback make these events possible.
-If you are interested in getting more involved in volunteering and/or becoming a vital part of our Executive Committee, please reach out.
+Thank you for being part of NYIFT and CNJIFT.
+We look forward to continuing to learn, connect, and grow together.
+If you are interested in getting more involved in volunteering and/or becoming a vital part of our Executive Committee, please reach out to us here.

 Margaux Mora